Fakorede/designhub_api/README.md

 ## Built With

--   Laravel - The PHP framework for building the API endpoints needed for the application.
+-   [Laravel](https://laravel.com/) - The PHP framework for Web Artisans.
 <!-- -   Nuxt - The Intuitive Vue Framework for building the interactive interfaces. -->

 ### Other Packages Used